Chair: Dr Ahmed Khan

-Our membership includes all consultants, Speciality Trainees and Speciality Doctors working in LD in Scotland.
-We welcome any other junior grades joining our meetings e.g core trainees, Foundation year doctors and GP Trainees.
+Our membership includes all consultants, Speciality Trainees and Speciality Doctors working in ID in Scotland.
+We welcome any other junior grades joining our meetings eg. core trainees, Foundation Year doctors and GP Trainees.

 We have an academic meeting once a year which we endeavour to rotate around the country and anyone interested should contact the Chair or Vice Chair.